iqbaltld/guten_read/README.md

-# 📚 Gutenberg Character Analyzer
+# 📚 Guten Read - Book Analysis with AI

-A Flutter application that downloads books from Project Gutenberg and uses AI to analyze character relationships and interactions.
+A Flutter application that analyzes books from Project Gutenberg to extract and get character relationships using AI.

-## 🌟 Features
+## Features

 - **Book Download**: Fetch any public domain book from Project Gutenberg using its ID
-- **AI-Powered Analysis**: Utilizes AI to analyze character relationships and interactions
+- **AI-Powered Analysis**: Utilizes Groq AI to analyze character relationships and interactions
-- **Interactive Visualization**: View character networks and interaction graphs
+- **Interactive Visualization**: View character networks and interactions
-- **Responsive Design**: Works on both mobile and web platforms
-- **Error Handling**: Comprehensive error handling with user-friendly messages
+- **Clean Architecture**: Follows clean architecture principles for maintainability

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites